The best acne treatment plan is always a holistic approach. This means a combination of diet, lifestyle, supplementation and skincare.

 Probiotics

-Topical probiotics restore skin microflora, preventing new acne lesions from taking form.
+Topical probiotics restore skin microflora, preventing new blemishes from taking form.

 Colloidal silver

-Colloidal silver is a powerful antimicrobial that works to eliminate the acne bacteria in the skin, and therefore heal existing acne lesions.
+Colloidal silver is a powerful antimicrobial that works to eliminate the bacteria in the skin and heal breakouts.

 Manuka honey

-Whilst manuka honey is not going to prevent new acne from forming, its powerful antibacterial nature makes it an excellent spot treatment or addition to any skin care.
+Whilst manuka honey is not going to prevent new breakouts from forming, its powerful antibacterial nature makes it an excellent spot treatment or addition to any skincare.

 Apple cider vinegar

 Apple cider vinegar is an anti-inflammatory, as well as containing acetic acid and alpha hydroxy acid.
-These properties make it an excellent natural exfoliant to prevent new acne lesions from forming.
+These properties make it an excellent natural exfoliant to prevent new blemishes from forming.

 Why skincare alone is rarely the solution